MT-123/my-camp/workflow.md

 4. create the db my-camp by mongosh and connect it in the app.js
 5. create the js file for seeding data(seeds/index.js)
 C. create CRUD pages
+1. name the url with hierachy structure
-1. Read page: show.ejs
+2. Read page: show.ejs
-2. Create page: new.ejs
+3. Create page: new.ejs
-3. Update page: update.ejs
+4. Update page: update.ejs
-4. Delete page: delete.ejs
+5. Delete page: delete.ejs
+6.